Best Oculus Quest 2 controller alternatives 2022

 Reasons to avoid

 Sometimes, you just want a simple setup that isn't going to cost a lot of money.
 In that case, the Thrustmaster T-Flight HOTAS x Flight Stick may just be the perfect product.
-It retails for a fair bit less than the Thrustmaster T.16000M and features everything in one plastic-molded body.
-That's the flight stick and thrust together in one package with one single, each to plug-in cable.
+It retails for less than the Thrustmaster T.16000M and features everything in one plastic-molded body.
+That's the flight stick and thrust together in one package with just a single, easy-to-plug-in cable.

-Like any HOTAS, remember that you'll need to plug it into your gaming PC's USB port and be playing PC VR games with Quest 2.
-This will not plugin or pair with your Quest 2, so it's important to know that before going all in.
-Two of the most popular games to use a HOTAS with are Star Wars Squadrons and Microsoft Flight Simulator, but you'll find there are a smattering of other VR-ready titles that also support these incredibly immersive controllers.
+Like any HOTAS, remember that you'll only be able to use this by plugging it into a gaming PC and playing PC VR games with Quest 2.
+This will not plugin to or pair with your Quest 2, so it's important to know that before going all in.
+Two of the most popular games to use a HOTAS with are Star Wars Squadrons and Microsoft Flight Simulator, but you'll find there are plenty of VR-ready titles that support these incredibly immersive controllers.

 Apple Magic Keyboard